hannesknobloch/ab-tests/readme.md

  starts three containers:
  * curl invocations to mimick SNS messages
  * lambda function processing and sending messages to a database
- * mysql database to store results
+ * postgres database to store results

 The curl invocations and lambda function are slightly modified compared to the starting code.
 I added a health check, because I ran into race conditions where the curl messages were sent before the database was running.